Night of Champions (2014)

 The 2014 Night of Champions was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
 It was the eighth annual Night of Champions and took place on September 21, 2014, at the Bridgestone Arena in Nashville, Tennessee.
-This was the first Night of Champions event to livestream on the WWE Network, which launched in February.
-The theme of the event was that every championship promoted on WWE's main roster at the time was defended.
+The theme of the event was that all five of WWE's active main roster championships at the time were defended.

 Eight matches were contested at the event.
 Of the five championships contested, three changed hands.
-The main event saw John Cena defeat Brock Lesnar by disqualification, after Money in the Bank holder Seth Rollins interfered in the match by attacking Cena, thus Lesnar retained his WWE World Heavyweight Championship.
+The main event saw John Cena defeat Brock Lesnar by disqualification, after Money in the Bank holder Seth Rollins interfered in the match by attacking Cena, thus Lesnar retained the WWE World Heavyweight Championship as titles do not change hands by disqualification unless stipulated.
 The event also saw AJ Lee defeat defending champion Paige and Nikki Bella to win her record-tying third WWE Divas Championship.
-This was also the last WWE PPV to date to feature Justin Roberts as a ring announcer as he would be released the following month.
-The event had 48,000 buys (excluding WWE Network views).
-The previous year's drew 175,000 buys.
+This was also WWE's last PPV and livestreaming event to feature Justin Roberts as a ring announcer as he would be released the following month.

+This was the first Night of Champions to livestream on the WWE Network, which launched in February.
+The event had 48,000 pay-per-view buys (excluding WWE Network views), down from the previous year's 175,000 buys.

 Production

 Background

-The event was held at the Bridgestone Arena in Nashville, Tennessee.
+The eighth annual Night of Champions was held at the Bridgestone Arena in Nashville, Tennessee.

-Night of Champions was an annual pay-per-view (PPV) event produced by WWE since 2007.
-Announced on April 16, 2014, the 2014 event was the eighth Night of Champions.
-It was held on September 21, 2014, at the Bridgestone Arena in Nashville, Tennessee.
+Night of Champions is a professional wrestling pay-per-view (PPV) event produced by WWE since 2007, with the event based around championship matches.
+Announced on April 16, 2014, the eighth event was scheduled to be held on September 21, 2014, at the Bridgestone Arena in Nashville, Tennessee.
 In addition to traditional PPV, it was the first Night of Champions to livestream on the WWE Network, which launched earlier that year in February.
 Tickets went on sale on June 28.
-As per the theme of the event, every championship promoted on WWE's main roster at the time was defended.
-These included the WWE World Heavyweight Championship, the Intercontinental Championship, the United States Championship, the WWE Tag Team Championship, and the WWE Divas Championship.
+As per the theme of the event, every active championship promoted on WWE's main roster at the time was defended, which included the WWE World Heavyweight Championship, the Intercontinental Championship, the United States Championship, the WWE Tag Team Championship, and the WWE Divas Championship.

 Storylines

-The card consisted of eight matches that resulted from scripted storylines Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.
+The card consisted of eight matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.

 At SummerSlam, Brock Lesnar defeated John Cena to win the WWE World Heavyweight Championship.
 On the August 19 episode of Main Event, a rematch was scheduled for Night of Champions.